 Typically, no bonuses are payable under the AIP unless the Company achieves threshold performance for one of the goals set for net sales or Adjusted EBITDA.
 If the Company achieves both of these threshold goals, then each of our named executive officer's bonus is subject to a maximum award of 200% of their target bonus based on achievement with respect to the Company performance factors.
 The award will be subject to an additional individual performance factor that may be added to and raise the total annual bonus for the executive above 200% of their target bonus up to the maximum of the individual award factor of 20%.
-The Compensation and Talent Management Committee identified a target bonus, expressed as a percentage of their base salary, for each named executive officer, which for 2023 were as follows:
+The Compensation and Talent Management Committee identified a target bonus, expressed as a percentage of their base salary, for each named executive officer, which for 2024 were as follows:

-- Mr. Lombardi, 100%
+- Mr. Lombardi, 115%

 - Ms. Sacco, 60%

 - Mr. Mekhail, 60%

-- Mr. P'Pool.
-50%
+- Mr. P'Pool, 50%

 - Mr. Zerillo, 40%

-The following table reflects the 2023 net sales, Adjusted EBITDA and payout levels approved by the Compensation and Talent Management Committee that correspond to the threshold, target and maximum performance by the Company.
+The following table reflects the 2024 net sales, Adjusted EBITDA and payout levels approved by the Compensation and Talent Management Committee that correspond to the threshold, target and maximum performance by the Company.
 The named executive officers earn no payment (if performance is below threshold) or a payment on a sliding-scale between the minimum (threshold) amount and the maximum amount, inclusive of the target amount based on the Company's performance.

-PERFORMANCE LEVEL/ PAYOUT (MIL) METRIC WEIGHTING THRESHOLD (50%) TARGET (100%) MAXIMUM (200%) AIP net sales 50% \$1,024.5 \$1,138.3 \$1,252.1 AIP Adjusted EBITDA 50% \$ 346.1 \$ 384.6 \$ 423.1
+PERFORMANCE LEVEL/ PAYOUT (MIL) METRIC WEIGHTING THRESHOLD (50%) TARGET (100%) MAXIMUM (200%) AIP net sales 50% \$1,028.3 \$1,142.6 \$1,256.9 AIP Adjusted EBITDA 50% \$ 348.0 \$ 386.7 \$ 425.4

 Following the close of the fiscal year, the Compensation and Talent Management Committee assesses the Company's performance against the pre-determined performance targets and determines the amount, if any, of bonus earned by the executive officers.
 To be eligible to receive cash incentive compensation, the executive must be employed with the Company at the time payments are made by the Company.
-Despite a very challenging macroeconomic environment, our 2023 net sales and Adjusted EBITDA for the Company were \$1,127.7 million and \$378.1 million, respectively.
-Based on the results of these financial metrics, our named executive officers earned 93.4% of their target bonus.
-While the entire leadership team performed very well in the challenging macroeconmic environment, the Compensation and Talent Management Committee did not elect to award additional bonus to the named executive officers based on their individual performance throughout the year.
+Even with a very challenging macroeconomic environment and supply chain disruptions very late in 2024, our 2024 net sales and Adjusted EBITDA for the Company were \$1,125.4 million and \$373.9 million, respectively.
+Based on the results of these financial metrics, our named executive officers earned 88% of their target bonus.
+While the entire leadership team performed very well in the challenging macroeconomic environment, the Compensation and Talent Management Committee did not elect to award additional bonus to the named executive officers other than Mr. P'Pool.
 When determining the adjustments to individual bonus payouts, the Compensation and Talent Management Committee considered each named executive officers' achievement against their respective goals.
 Any adjustments to the payouts are linked to the goals and objectives set for the individual by the CEO or in the case of the CEO, by the Compensation and Talent Management Committee.
-Key achievements by our named executive officers considered by the Compensation and Talent Management Committee for 2023 included:
+Key achievements by our named executive officers considered by the Compensation and Talent Management Committee for 2024 included: